kernel-memory-dump/kernel-memory-dump/README.md

-### Kernel Memory Dump 👋
+### Kernel Memory Dump :toolbox:

  - :briefcase: Software Crafstmanship is where theory meets implementation, where the art meets craft.
-Both pragmatism and elegance => Software Craftsmanship
+Both pragmatism and elegance => Software Craftsmanship :hammer: